 Jackson is a very small city located in the state of California.
 With a population of 5,019 people and four constituent neighborhoods, Jackson is the 519th largest community in California.

-Jackson is a decidedly white-collar city, with fully 85.85% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Jackson is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Jackson who work in management occupations (12.45%), office and administrative support (10.26%), and sales jobs (9.11%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Jackson is a city of service providers, managers, and professionals.
+There are especially a lot of people living in Jackson who work in management occupations (18.57%), sales jobs (9.72%), and office and administrative support (9.45%).

-The population of Jackson overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Jackson, 22.57% have at least a bachelor's degree.
+In terms of college education, Jackson is nearly on par with the US average for all cities of 21.84%: 17.98% of adults 25 and older in Jackson have a bachelor's degree or advanced degree.

 Jackson is a somewhat ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Asian.
 Jackson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.14% of the city’s residents.
-Important ancestries of people in Jackson include English, Irish, Italian, and Danish.
+People of Hispanic or Latino origin account for 10.57% of the city’s residents.
+Important ancestries of people in Jackson include German, English, Irish, European, and Italian.

 The most common language spoken in Jackson is English.
 Other important languages spoken here include Spanish and Tagalog.